 Peaks & Plains has a duty to maintain its estates to a good standard.
 If money is not spent on maintenance your home and neighbourhood could deteriorate and fall into disrepair.
-This would make the area less pleasant to live in and the investment you made when you purchased the leasehold could suffer.
+This would make the area less pleasant to live in and potentially decrease the value of your property.